publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396n.md

 [Pub.
 L. 101–508, title IV, § 4742(e)][/us/pl/101/508/s4742/e], Nov.
 5, 1990, [104 Stat.
 1388–198][/us/stat/104/1388-198], provided that:

-> “In the case of a waiver under section 1915(c) of the Social Security Act \[subsec. (c) of this section\] for individuals with mental retardation or a related condition in a State, the Secretary of Health and Human Services shall permit the State to adjust the estimate of average per capita expenditures submitted under paragraph (2)(D) of such section, with respect to such expenditures made on or after January 1, 1989, to take into account increases in expenditures for, or utilization of, intermediate care facilities for the mentally retarded resulting from implementation of section 1919(e)(7)(A) of such Act \[[section 1396r(e)(7)(A) of this title][/us/usc/t42/s1396r/e/7/A]\].”
+> “In the case of a waiver under section 1915(c) of the Social Security Act \[[42 U.S.C.
+1396n(c)][/us/usc/t42/s1396n/c]\] for individuals with mental retardation or a related condition in a State, the Secretary of Health and Human Services shall permit the State to adjust the estimate of average per capita expenditures submitted under paragraph (2)(D) of such section, with respect to such expenditures made on or after January 1, 1989, to take into account increases in expenditures for, or utilization of, intermediate care facilities for the mentally retarded resulting from implementation of section 1919(e)(7)(A) of such Act \[[42 U.S.C.
+1396r(e)(7)(A)][/us/usc/t42/s1396r/e/7/A]\].”

  __Extensions of Waivers Under Subsection (c)__

 [Pub.
 L. 100–203, title IV, § 4102(c)][/us/pl/100/203/s4102/c], Dec.
 22, 1987, [101 Stat.
 1330–146][/us/stat/101/1330-146], provided that:

-> “In the case of a State which, as of December 1, 1987, has a waiver approved with respect to elderly individuals under section 1915(c) of the Social Security Act \[subsec. (c) of this section\], which waiver is scheduled to expire before July 1, 1988, if the State notifies the Secretary of Health and Human Services of the State’s intention to file an application for a waiver under section 1915(d) of such Act (as amended by subsection (a) of this section), the Secretary shall extend approval of the State’s waiver, under section 1915(c) of such Act, on the same terms and conditions through September 30, 1988.”
+> “In the case of a State which, as of December 1, 1987, has a waiver approved with respect to elderly individuals under section 1915(c) of the Social Security Act \[[42 U.S.C.
+1396n(c)][/us/usc/t42/s1396n/c]\], which waiver is scheduled to expire before July 1, 1988, if the State notifies the Secretary of Health and Human Services of the State’s intention to file an application for a waiver under section 1915(d) of such Act (as amended by subsection (a) of this section), the Secretary shall extend approval of the State’s waiver, under section 1915(c) of such Act, on the same terms and conditions through September 30, 1988.”

 [Pub.
 L. 99–272, title IX, § 9502(f)][/us/pl/99/272/s9502/f], Apr.
 7, 1986, [100 Stat.
 204][/us/stat/100/204], provided that:

-> “The Secretary of Health and Human Services shall extend, upon request of the State, any waiver under section 1915(c) of the Social Security Act \[subsec. (c) of this section\] which expires on or after September 30, 1985, and before September 30, 1986.
+> “The Secretary of Health and Human Services shall extend, upon request of the State, any waiver under section 1915(c) of the Social Security Act \[[42 U.S.C.
+1396n(c)][/us/usc/t42/s1396n/c]\] which expires on or after September 30, 1985, and before September 30, 1986.
 Such extension shall be for a period of not less than one year nor more than five years, subject to section 1915(e)(1) of such Act.”

 ----------